mitchharpur/openshift-console-debugging/docs/debugging/README.md

-# A little about debuggers and debugging
+# A little about debuggers and debugging in general

 ## Debuggers